Regulatory Registration Process

 GRADUATE PAs NOT PRESENTLY LICENSED

 - The application includes verification of your credentials, including your graduation from an accredited PA program, national certification, and proof of good standing for any out of state licenses that were previously held.
 A detailed checklist of needed documentation is available on the PALS website.

 - Completeness of the application and enclosure of the appropriate payment is required.
-Sending your application by certified mail will help verify receipt.

 PRESENTLY LICENSED AND PRESENTLY PRACTICING PAs